 All the things you love about a slice of banana bread, but you get the slightly crunchy top every single time, not just closer to the edges.
-That is a winnnnnner in my book!
+That is an absolute winner in my book!

 We almost always have 2 bananas frozen together for times just like this.
 Simply thaw in the fridge and use as normal.
-Easy peasy!
+Future you will thank past you.